Kay Kendall

 Justine Kay Kendall McCarthy (21 May 1927 – 6 September 1959) was an English actress and singer.
 She began her film career in the musical film London Town (1946), a financial failure.
 Kendall worked regularly until her appearance in the comedy film Genevieve (1953) brought her widespread recognition.
 Prolific in British films, Kendall also achieved some popularity with American audiences, and won a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her role in the musical-comedy film Les Girls (1957).

 She began a romantic relationship with actor Rex Harrison after they appeared together in the comedy film The Constant Husband (1955) and they were married in 1957.
 Harrison learned from Kendall's doctor that she had been diagnosed with myeloid leukaemia, a fact that was kept from Kendall, who believed she was suffering from an iron deficiency.
 The actor cared for Kendall until her death in 1959 at the age of 32.

 Early life

 Kendall was born at Stanley House, Hull Road, in Withernsea, a coastal resort in the East Riding of Yorkshire, England.
-Kendall's father was Terrence "Terry" McCarthy (also known as Terry Kendall), the vaudevillian son of music hall star Marie Kendall.
+Her father was Terrence Justin "Terry" McCarthy, professionally known as Terry Kendall, a vaudeville performer and variety artist.
+He was the son of singer-songwriter Stephen McCarthy and the celebrated music-hall performer Marie Kendall, whose father was the Irish music-hall comedian John McCarthy.
 Kay's mother was the former Gladys Drewery.

 She had two elder siblings, Terrence Justin "Terry" Kendall McCarthy and Patricia Kim "Pat" Kendall McCarthy (also known as Kim Kendall).
 By her father's second marriage to his professional dancing partner, Dora Spencer, she had a younger half-brother, Cavan Spencer Kendall McCarthy (a.k.a.
 Cavan Kendall).
 Young Justine attended various schools, including St Leonard's (Brighton), St Margaret's (near Oban, Scotland), and the Lydia Kyasht Dancing Academy (London).